DevsparZeroGitHubUser/hello-world/READMEiOs.md

 #### <a name="BuildPhaseSetup"></a> Build Phase Setup
 ![alt text](Images/ios_build_phase_script.png "Build Phases")<br>
 Kindly add the script configuration below to remove all the Device Architecture from the Framework as shown in the image above.
 Please add the script on the very last of the Build Phase.
-Failure to do so might result in rejection when upload to the Apple Store.
+Failure to do so might result in rejection when uploading to the Apple Store.
 ```javascript
 APP_PATH="${TARGET_BUILD_DIR}/${WRAPPER_NAME}"